-A: A base application form filled out by the employee and a request letter issued by their supervisor must be submitted to the JN Employment Section.
-If the supervisor requires the employee to have access for extended hours, multiple camps, or at a higher FPCON level, justification must be provided in the letter.
-After these documents are reviewed and endorsed by CHRO, the employee will need to submit the documents to Pass Office, PMO together with a photograph.
+A: A Letter of Request (LOR) signed by the Commander or individuals with "By direction" authority must be submitted to the JN Employment Section.
+If the employee is required to have access for extended hours, multiple camps, weekends or at a higher FPCON level, justification must be provided in the letter.
+After the letter is reviewed and endorsed by CHRO, the employee will need to submit the LOR and a base application form to Pass Office.

 Q: My CAC card will expire soon.
 What is the procedure for renewal?

 A: Employees will complete the CAC request form, signed by their supervisor.
 Employees will submit the request form to the JN Employment Section.
 Once the DD 1172-2 form is prepared by the JN Employment Section, the employee will make an appointment with IPAC and submit the DD 1172-2 form to IPAC.

 Q: An employee wishes to resign from his/her position.
 What is the procedure for his/her resignation?

 A: Request for Resignation form USFJ 24 EJ will be completed by the employee at least two weeks prior to the date of resignation.
 The activity will prepare a Personnel Action Request (PAR) on USFJ form11 EJ for resignation.
 Submit both forms to JN Employment for processing via the manpower office.